deepseafishy/paper-title-extractor/README.md

 # Paper Title Extractor

 Short Python code that extracts the title from the PDF of a scientific paper and renames to it.
-This code relies on the idea that usually the title does not exceed two lines and the first author's name does not exist in the word dictionary corpus.
+This code relies on the idea that the title usually is at most three lines on either first or the second page.
-Therefore, this code retrieves first two sentences from the PDF and checks if the first word in the second sentence is a name or not.
+Only useful for file naming convention freaks like me or if there is no related meta-data within the PDF file.

 ## Prerequisite